-For most productions, the general recording parameters of bit depth, sampling rate, and file format are infrequently changed.
-Enter the Setup Menu to verify recording settings.
-Bit depth and sampling rate are displayed on the LCD panel.
+For most productions, the general recording parameters of sample rate, bit depth, media selection, and file format are changed infrequently.
+Enter the setup menu to verify recording settings.
+Sample rate and bit depth are displayed on the LCD panel.

 - 1. Select the bit depth as needed. - 2.
-Set the sampling rate as needed. - 3.
-Select the file type, WAV mono or WAV poly. - 4.
-Select the storage volume(s) (Compact Flash, External drive, or any combinations of the two drives) for recording.
+Set the sample rate as needed. - 3.
+Select the file type, WAV mono or WAV poly.. - Select the storage medium (internal hard drive, Compact Flash, external drive, or any combination of the three) for recording.